errol641/face-recognition-app/README.md

 ## CONFIGURATION

 This app uses localhost:3001 for the backend api requests.
-If you want to change it so you can deploy it on Heroku or something,open endpoints.js and change the URL
+If you want to change it so you can deploy it on Heroku or something, open `endpoints.js` and change the URL